deadsetbit/gaming-couch-unity/README.md

 # Installation

-Import this package to your Unity project and follow the integration instructions.
+You can import this package by using Unity's _Package manager's_ import from git URL.

+Follow the integration steps below to get started.

+// TODO: Create simple example project to demonstrate the integration.

-# Integration
+# Basic integration

 ## 1) Add GamingCouch game object

 Add GamingCouch game object to your main game scene alongside your main game script object.

-(TODO: Need to make editor menu script to create the GamingCouch game object!)
+// TODO: Need to make editor menu script to create the GamingCouch game object!

 ## 2) Create and link game script